Foresight Solar & Infrastructure

 - Portfolio predominantly investing in energy meters, with the ability to do other investments with similar infrastructure characteristics

 - Modest target return of £1.10–£1.15 reflects lower risk profile of this VCT

 The Foresight Group has almost £1.8 billion of funds under management with infrastructure investment, including renewable energy and smart meters, topping £1.1 billion.
 The infrastructure team at Foresight is led by Jamie Richards.

 Target return and strategy

-This asset-backed limited life VCT generates profits from predictable revenue streams and as such the target return is modest.
-A return of between £1.10–£1.15 per £1 invested is targeted.
-This VCT intends to invest in energy infrastructure, predominantly smart energy meters in the UK and with the money raised before April 6 2016, in overseas solar.
-Funds raised will be split approximately 20/80 between solar and smart meters, but actual percentages may change.
+This asset-backed limited life VCT generates profits from predictable revenue streams and as such the target return, between £1.10–£1.15 per £1 invested, is modest.
+This VCT intends to invest in energy infrastructure, including smart energy meters in the UK.

 Smart energy meters

 The last Government legislated for the installation of smart energy meters across the UK in over 50 million households.
 These smart meters relay energy usage data back to the utility companies every 30 minutes.
 In theory this enables households to understand better how and when power is used, and helps utility companies find out when more power is needed.